mctorch/mctorch/README.md

-# McTorch, a manifold optimization library for deep learning
+# McTorch Lib, a manifold optimization library for deep learning

 McTorch is a Python library that adds manifold optimization functionality to [PyTorch](https://github.com/pytorch/pytorch).